 - Removal of 30 km/h speed limits on some roads surrounding playground zones

 All proposed changes are expected to be completed by mid-January, 2019.

 Playground zones are installed only on residential and collector roads, not arterial roads.

 School zones are in place around schools with elementary and junior high school grades.

 Playground zones are installed at schools on residential and collector roads, not arterial roads.

 Any area where children frequent can be marked as a playground for the safety of the children, even if there is no playground equipment.

 Young children are at the greatest risk for pedestrian-related injury and death.
 They lack the cognitive ability to judge speeds and safe situations.
-By installing school zones around elementary and junior high schools, we are able to protect the most vulnerable road users in Edmonton.
+By installing playground zones around elementary and junior high schools, we are able to protect the most vulnerable road users in Edmonton.

 Motorists are required to slow down to 30 km/h from the start of the zone and stay at that rate of speed until after they have passed the sign which indicates the end of the 30 km/h zone.